 Description: the student will research the primary peer-reviewed literature relevant to the project under study and prepare a substantive written review of this literature.
-The exact format of this written review will depend to some extent on the discipline, but it is anticipated that the student will incorporate current published literature into the review paper, and specifically highlight how the literature underpins the practical work performed during this course.
-The written review will be provided to the faculty supervisor no later than the last weekly meeting.
+The exact format of this written review will depend to some extent on the discipline, but it is anticipated that the student will incorporate current published literature into the review paper, and specifically highlight the current state of the field and future research directions.
+The written review will be provided to the faculty supervisor no later than the last weekly meeting and will be evaluated taking into account any suggestions made on the initial draft.